activisthandbook/activisthandbook/articles/organising.md

 To start a grassroots movement, identify a cause that you are passionate about, gather a group of like-minded people, create a plan of action, and spread the word.
 Take a look at the many guides on Activist Handbook to get started.

+## Case studies

+> **This section still needs to be written.** What methods and types of organisation have been used, and why, and how successful have they been?
+Has direct democracy or some other form of horizontal organising method been used?
+If not, why?
+Includes studies of leadership.

 ## Improve this chapter

 You can make this chapter about organising better.
 Here are some things you can do: